 The six-team Women’s Asia Cup 2016 saw India Women extend their title-winning spree to six, ending the campaign unbeaten yet again.

-Team India’s winning streak finally came to an end in the previous edition in 2018 when they lost to Bangladesh in the final.
+Team India’s winning streak finally came to an end in the 2018 edition when they lost to Bangladesh in the final.

 Women's Asia Cup winners list